guinetn/basecamp/assets/books/dotnet/types/ref/record.md

 Type référence qui fournit des méthodes synthétisées pour FOURNIR UNE SÉMANTIQUE DE VALEUR POUR L’ÉGALITÉ Members are implicitly public in records if you don’t precise it

+Why?
+In domain driven design one of the key concepts are "value objects": objects that are considered identical because they have the same values in their properties, not because they share a primary key or location in memory.
+An address is a good example of a value object: two addresses are the same if they have identical city/street/etc. even if they're from two different customers and one is a "Shipping" address while the other is a "Billing" address.

+Structs (and other value types) work that way when compared, but with structs, assigning a value from one struct to another copies the data (it's different with classes: assigning one variable to another just copies pointers around and both variables end up pointing to the same object in memory rather than getting their own copies of the data).

+The problem with creating a copy of a value object is that the two copies can have separate changes made to them -- what started off as two identical objects drift apart.
+As a result, value objects are often made to be immutable, something that requires a fair amount of code to set up in .NET.
+That actually makes copying the data a bigger problem: You now have data that is guaranteed to be identical taking up twice as much space as necessary.
+But, in C# 9, you can just create a record and get a value object that does everything you want

 ```C#
         class (check IL)